Nan's Christmas Carol: Christmas Future

 The last ghost to visit her is the Ghost of Christmas Future (Roger Lloyd-Pack) who appears in an advert on her TV, which again doesn't impress her.

 He takes her to the following year where she sees her lottery friends realising they have won the lottery.
-Since Nan was in charge of buying the lottery tickets, but didn’t bother to buy them, saving the money in a jar, Nan, Gail and their lottery friends haven’t won anything.
+Since Nan was in charge of buying the lottery tickets, but didn’t bother to buy them, saving the money in a jar, Nan, Nellie and their lottery friends haven’t won anything.
 Nan pretends to go into the corner shop to get the money, but she comes back out and gives them £1 each, claiming that there were thousands of winners but the women realise what Nan has done.
 The old ladies turn against Nan and chase her down the street.

 Jamie has a baby son, Ludvig Brian Taylor, by his German wife Stephanie, but doesn't invite Nan to the christening as he wants her to have nothing to do with the baby.

 She ends up living in a retirement home where nobody comes up to see her, and everyone in the retirement home hates her.

 At her funeral, nobody turns up except Jamie, Stephanie and their son, who don't pay any attention at all.
 The Ghost explains to Nan that if she doesn't change her ways, the visions that he has shown Nan will come true.
 Nan wakes up the following morning in her flat.